foundationallm/foundationallm/docs/setup-guides/branding/branding-app-configuration.md

 ![Branding Chat Page](./media/branding-4.jpg)

 ## FoundationaLLM:Branding:AccentColor
-Takes a hexadecimal color value to set the accent color of the chat application which is used for top header and the the token counter in the chat.
+Takes a hexadecimal or RGB color value to set the accent color of the chat application which is used for top header and the the token counter in the chat.
 ## FoundationaLLM:Branding:AccentTextColor
-Takes a hexadecimal color value to set the accent text color of the chat application which is used for top header and the the token counter in the chat.
+Takes a hexadecimal or RGB color value to set the accent text color of the chat application which is used for top header and the the token counter in the chat.
 ## FoundationaLLM:Branding:AgentIconUrl
 A string value to set the Agent Icon Url which is displayed in the chat window.